HandsOnDataViz/bookdown-template/docs/bookdown-template.md

 Note that the `chicago-fullnote-bibliography.csl` format automatically shortens the note after it its first reference.

+### Custom Blocks

+Note: I moved code to `TODO` folder because it’s not working as expected for LaTeX PDF output.

 ### Pandoc Conversion

 -   Download [Pandoc](https://pandoc.org)